calirails/news-reader/README.md

 npm install

 # serve with hot reload at localhost:8080
-npm run dev (notice: this runs on older < Vue 3.x CLI and therefore does not start with `npm run serve`)
+npm run dev (notice: this runs on older < Vue 3.x CLI and therefore does not yet support starting web site with `npm run serve`)

 # build for production with minification
 npm run build